Teaching Assistant Training Program (TATP)

 Upcoming Blended (online/in-person) TATP Sessions

-The next TATP session will be delivered in the Winter 2025 semester.
+The next TATP sessions will be offered in Summer 2025.

 Note: The first 2 days of TATP are dedicated to completing asynchronous eLearning modules in OWL, with in-person sessions taking place on the final 3 days.